dl8sd11/Email_Searcher/report.md

     - Parentheses with only a token inside will be regards as a single token
     - `!` will be marked in the node of `(` or a single token

-As we obtain the processed expression, we can further move on to checking if any emails matched the given expression via the following method
+As we obtain the processed expression, we can further move on to checking if any emails matched the given expression via the following method.

 - Resolving Method
     - Use binary search to find out if a token exists in the email